Germany strives for climate neutrality

 Approval procedure

-- Submission of the application for approval: July 2021 to the Brandenburg State Office for the Environment
+- submission of the application for approval to the Brandenburg State Office for the Environment in July 2021

 Added value for communities

-- Brandenburg wind power euro (10,000 euros annually and pro rata to the area of neighbouring municipalities within a radius of 3,000 meters)
+- Brandenburg Wind Power Euro (EUR 10,000 annually and pro rata to the area of neighbouring municipalities within a radius of 3,000 metres)

-- nationwide opportunities under the Renewable Energy Sources Act (2021)
+- nationwide opportunities under the Renewable Energy Sources Act (EEG 2021)

 Designation of areas suitable for wind energy in regional planning